mmshahria/GlassboardTech-API-Reference/Companies/PATCH Update a Company.md

 Name of the state where the company was Formed.

 <strong>address<strong> `object`

-JSON object descriptor that encloses the address of the company.
+JSON object descriptor that encloses the physical address of the company.

 * <strong>address1*<strong> `string` <br> Company address Line 1.A valid value must be 2 to 1024 characters.
 * <strong>address2</strong> `string` <br> Company address Line 2.A valid value must be 2 to 1024 characters.